durudex/durudex-docs/docs/dev/api/tests.md

 ## Usage

 We use GraphQL for server interaction.
-You can use query editors for test queries..
-If you need a direct link for queries, add `/ query` to the main link.
+You can use query editors for test queries.
+If you need a direct link for queries, add `/query` to the main link.

 Request to create an account:
 ```graphql